Papingo: Geography

 A footpath leads up from the village through the sub-alpine plateaus of Mt Tymphe to Drakolimni (Dragonlake), a glacial lake at an altitude of 2000 m.
 The trek to the lake lasts about 5 hours.
 Along the way, at an altitude of 1950 m, there is a mountain refuge, the Mountain Hut of Tymphe or of Astraka.
 It normally operates from May to October although it has solar panels that enable its use throughout the year.
 Use during the winter months can be arranged by appointment.

-Another landscape attraction is a series of rock pools known as the Kolymbethres (Gr. term for "baptismal fonts") or the Ovires of Rogovos, which have been formed in the limestone by the so-called stream of Rogovos running down Mt Tymphe.
+Another landscape attraction is a series of rock pools known as the Kolymbethres (Greek term for "baptismal fonts") or the Ovires of Rogovos, which have been formed in the limestone by the Rogovos stream running down Mt Tymphe.

 History

 Papingo is first mentioned in a bull of Byzantine emperor Andronikos III Palaiologos from 1325.
 In 1399, the Greek population of great Zagori and Papingo joined the Despot of Epirus, Esau, in his campaign against various Albanian and Aromanian tribesmen.
 At the beginning of the 15th century, the Chronicle of the Tocco reports that Leonardo Tocco Leonardo was on hand to rescue the people of Papingo from a Turkish attack.
+The inhabitants of Papingo were involved in the local conflicts of the early 15th century.
+Unlike the nearby valley areas that came under the control of Albanian rulers, Papingo retained an autonomous military and administrative structure which continued in the early period of Ottoman rule.
 After 1430 when the region came under Ottoman control Papingo became the capital of Zagori.

 The village enjoyed a period of prosperity from the 15th to the 17th centuries due to the special privileges that the region of Zagori had secured from the Ottoman Sultan.
-Orthodox Albanians locally called "Arvanites", have settled in Megalo Papingo after the 15th century, later assimilating into the local population.
-Sarakatsani have settled in both Megalo and Mikro Papingo at the beginning of the 20th century.
-During 17th-18th century various locals became folk healers, known as Vikos doctors, who used local herbs for various diseases.
+During the 17th and 18th centuries various locals became folk healers, known as Vikos doctors, who used local herbs for various diseases.

-A Greek school called the Kallineios School was built in 1780 with funds by Michael Anagnostopoulos, a wealthy expatriate living in the United States of America.
+A Greek school called the Kallineios School was built in 1897 with funds by Michael Anagnostopoulos, a wealthy expatriate living in the United States of America.
 The village's prosperity ended in the 19th century when the administrative privileges were withdrawn.
 A demographic decline ensued that continued through the 20th century, even after the union of Epirus with Greece following the Balkan Wars.
 The villages suffered greatly in the Second World War and Greek Civil War and by the 1980s, they were almost completely depopulated.
 Since then however, the population has increased, largely due to their popularity as touristic destinations.
 The 2021 census recorded 184 inhabitants in Papingo and 39 in Mikro Papingo.

+Demographics

+Megalo Papingo is inhabited by Greeks, Arvanite families who assimilated into the local population and some Sarakatsani who settled in the village during the early 20th century.
+The arrival of Orthodox Albanians (locally called "Arvanites") occurred in the modern period and originate from the wider Souli area in central Greek Epirus, while the Sarakatsani are Greek speakers.
+Mikro Papingo is inhabited by Greeks.